 We will use Slack officially in this course as well.
 We will be watching the course Slack channel and answer your questions in a timely way.
-The workspace of this course on Slack is class-cs290-401-f20.
+The workspace of this course on Slack is class-cs290-401-w21.
 For more information about Slack, please check Start Here - Slack How To.

 Physical copies exist if you prefer and can be ordered from Amazon.
 There will be required reading from this book along with programming exercises.

-HTML/CSS is another component to this class.
+HTML/CSS is another component of this class.
 Currently, the books on the subject are a bit of a mess.
 The transition to HTML5 is pretty much done but there is a delay between a technology being adopted and publishers actually getting books on the topic to market.
 In addition, it is a less complex topic than many other programming languages.
 So I am not requiring any books on the subject, instead I will offer several online resources.
 If you really want a book, I would suggest Jon Duckett's "HTML and CSS design and build websites".
 It does not have great HTML5 coverage but is very visual in its presentation of material which can be a big benefit.

 Besides the textbooks listed here, we also have a resource page on Canvas: Start Here - Useful Links